+Growing plants from cuttings is a simple and affordable way to propagate your favorite plants.
 Plants can be grown from the seeds or from the cuttings as well.
-Monsoon and spring seasons are considered as the best season for plant’s propagation.
-If you want to prepare a plant from cutting, then this is the most suitable time.
+Monsoon and spring seasons are considered the best season for plant propagation.

 In this article, we will cover all the important points such as:

 - How and where to take cutting from the plant?

 Plant propagation from cuttings involves taking a portion of a plant, such as a stem, root, or leaf, and placing it in a suitable environment to encourage it to grow into a new plant.

 - This method allows for the rapid and efficient production of new plants that are genetically identical to the parent plant and can be used to propagate a wide variety of plant species.